johannesstroebele91/graphql-library/2_how-tos/making-requests/subscription/basics.md

   - periodic polling with queries,
   - re-execute queries on demand (e.g. button click)

-# When to use
+## 3.2.
+When to use

-## Small, incremental changes to large objects

-Repeatedly polling
+Repeatedly polling for

 - small, incremental changes to large objects is expensive
 - when most of its fields rarely change
 - Instead fetch the object's initial state with a query AND
 - AN the server can proactively push updates to individual fields

-## Low-latency, real-time updates

 Low-latency, real-time updates,